Interbotix/kinematics_from_description/README.md

 ## Overview

 This package contains a simple Python program that calculates some properties required to run parts of the [Modern Robotics Library](https://github.com/NxRLab/ModernRobotics) from a robot's URDF or robot_description parameter.
-Specifically, this program calculates the M and Slist parameters required by the MR [IKinSpace](https://github.com/NxRLab/ModernRobotics/blob/4a3d25ae0a64d6c9c65d78345452155e400efa8e/packages/Python/modern_robotics/core.py#L763) function:
+Specifically, this program calculates the M and Slist parameters required by the MR inverse kinematics functions:

 - The **M** matrix is the position and orientation of the end effector frame when the robot is in its home position (i.e. all joints are at position 0).
 - The **Slist** matrix is the joint screw axes in the end effector frame when the robot is in its home position.
 This matrix is formatted to have each axis as a column.